FRC1257/robotics-training/docs/frc/1-Basics/5a-First_Subsystem.md

 4. Lastly, we set the current limit.
 If a motor experiences too much current it could get seriously damaged.
 This line of code is absolutely necessary to prevent that risk.

+For the flowchart, this section corresponds to the first step: "Create the roller intake subsystem with all of its motors."

 ### Update Function

 ```java